sociomantic-tsunami/libdrizzle-redux/docs/api/constants.rst

    .. py:data:: DRIZZLE_RETURN_NO_SCRAMBLE

-      No password scrable received (usually if server is expecting an auth plugin but client didn't use one)
+      No password scramble received (usually if server is expecting an auth plugin but client didn't use one)

    .. py:data:: DRIZZLE_RETURN_AUTH_FAILED